emilbra/simple-containers-and-k8s-for-dummies/Containers/What-is-a-Container.md

 A key positive with this is that containers can run the same way, no matter where they are run.
 This if for example usefull in keeping Development and Production environments consistent.

-For example, this could be a web-server running a guestbook (which we will show off later), or it could be a service run as an response to an external event.
+This could be a web-server running a guestbook (which we will show off later), or it could be a service run as an response to an external event.
+Just to name a few examples.

-The container
+Its usefull to allready at this point emphasise the distinction between a Container and a Container Image.

+- A Container Image is something that we prepare beforehand.
+It is a read-only file that can be used to create a container.
+It is in practice a "snapshot" of a environment, providing an immutable way to run sofware the same way every time it is run.
+We will look into how to create an image in the next chapter.
+- Only when we run this image, the concept of a Container is created.

+Since the image is immutable, doing changes to the container is done by creating a new image.
+Instead of entering the container and doing manual changes, we are forced to version and iterate over container images.

+The way the Build-process function for container images makes this way less tedious than this sounds, which we will explore soon.

+In practice a Container Image can contain as much, or as little, as its developers want.

 ## Containers vs Virtual Machines